 Orange is the New Black (Season 5) - June 9, 2017

 You can always guarantee your June binge-watching cravings will be satisfied with Orange is the New Black, which has been renewed right up until Season 7.
 According to Danielle Brooks who plays Tasty, Season 5 will be set over the course of three days, and will be "very intense."

 Unbreakable Kimmy Schmidt (Season 3) - May 19, 2017

 Season 3 of Tina Fey's hilarious comedy is returning to Netflix in May!
 The show follows former 'mole woman' Kimmy as she adapts to her new life in New York.

 Narcos (Season 3) - TBA

-Season 3 of one of the most exciting shows on Netflix will drop some time next year, and this little teaser has definitely peaked our interest!
+Season 3 of one of the most exciting shows on #Netflix will drop some time in 2017, and this little teaser has definitely piqued our interest!

 Chelsea Handler's Netflix-only talk show has been renewed for — get this — 90 more episodes!

 Lady Dynamite (Season 2) - TBA

 Maria Bamford's surreal comedy about fame and mental health will return to Netflix for Season 2 next year.